RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-10-from-paper-spreadsheets-to-parallella.markdown

 ###Thanks SCNA!
 The organizers of [Software Craftsmanship North America (SCNA)](http://scna.softwarecraftsmanship.org/) gave me the opportunity to present this story as a lightning talk at the conference.
 Slides are here:
 <center><script async class="speakerdeck-embed" data-id="b3558fd02cac0131cfc62a9baba32394" data-ratio="1.29456384323641" src="//speakerdeck.com/assets/embed.js"></script></center>
 Thank you SCNA!
-As I shared with the other devs at SCNA, I will gladly share my mistakes and _gotchas_ here if people are interested in building a unit like this.
+As I shared with the other devs at SCNA, I will gladly post my mistakes and _gotchas_ here for people who want to build a unit like this.
+Let's build!